Osteoporosis is a bone disease. Its name comes from the

-bones” in Latin.
-The inside of a normal bone has small spaces, like a
+Latin for “porous bones.”
+The inside of a healthy bone has small spaces, like a

 honeycomb.
-Osteoporosis increases the size of these spaces so that the bones
+Osteoporosis increases the size of these spaces, such that the bone

-lose strength and density.
-At the same time, the outside of the bone also grows
+loses strength and density.
+At the same time, the outside of the bone grows

 weaker and thinner.

-People with osteoporosis are at a high risk of suffering
+People with osteoporosis are at a high risk of experiencing fractures

-fractures while engaged in routine activities like standing or walking.
+while engaged in routine activities like standing or walking.
+About 53

 There are no symptoms or warning signs of the early stages